dotnet/performance/docs/microbenchmark-design-guidelines.md

 To prevent from [dead code elimination](https://en.wikipedia.org/wiki/Dead_code_elimination) BenchmarkDotNet consumes the result returned from a benchmark and writes it to a `volatile` field ([code](https://github.com/dotnet/BenchmarkDotNet/blob/94863ab4d024eca04d061423e5aad498feff386b/src/BenchmarkDotNet/Engines/Consumer.cs)).

 The only thing that you need to remember is to **return the result from the benchmark**.
-Even if you think that as of today the JIT is not going to eliminate the code.
+This is required practice even if you know that the JIT will not eliminate code in a particular case.

 ### Loops